HarryCashel/FlaskReddit/README.md

 ---
 #### 3.1 Database Entity Diagram

+The figure below is the database diagram that was created in planning stage to be used as a reference when coding the database.
+Postgres is a relational database management system that was chosen due to my familiarity and how suited it is to my database requirements.

 ![db-schema](docs/FlaskRedditERD%20(1).png)
 ---
 #### 3.2 Database Tables

-Datebase tables are created through ORM [models](models) and serialised through Marshmallow [schemas](schemas)
+Database tables are created through ORM [models](models) and serialised through Marshmallow [schemas](schemas).
+This example highlights how the tables we see in the ERD figure are actually coded in Python, using the SQLAlchemy framework.
+This framework gives me the power to let my Python code handle SQL queries rather than writing raw SQL.
+This class models the User table and it's relationships with other tables.

 ![user-model](docs/UserModel.png)

+Schemas are created in Python using the Marshmallow library.
+Marshmallow is an Object Relationship Mapping framework - it is used to convert datatypes.
+In this use case, this library is used to convert data from a Python datatype to a JSON string(serialise), convert data from JSON to a Python object(deserialise), and to validate data to and from the database.
+To be clear; serialisation is taking an object and converting into a representative piece of data and deserialisation is taking the representative piece of data and converting it into an object that can be used, in this case, in Python.

+This is how the application "talks" to the database and the API.

 ![user-schema](docs/UserSchema.png)

 ---
 #### 3.3 API Endpoints
+The raw YAML file I wrote to document the API endpoints.
 [Raw format](docs/HarryCashel-FlaskReddit-1.0.0-resolved.yaml)

+An interactive API document.
 [OpenApi](https://app.swaggerhub.com/apis-docs/HarryCashel/FlaskReddit/1.0.0#/)

-* Access: Using API client such as Postman or Insomnia.
+* Access: The API can be interacted with using API client such as Postman or Insomnia

 * Authentication and authorisation: API authentication is done with JWT and requires the token be included in the header for the endpoints that require authorisation

 ![token](docs/tokenheader.png)

-* Token is received by submitting valid credentials to the login endpoints
+* A token is received by submitting valid credentials to the login endpoints

 ![receiving-token](docs/JWTtoken.png)

-* Endpoints that require body will accept JSON
+* Endpoints that require a body will accept JSON

 ![JSON](docs/Postrequest.png)

 * Responses will also be received in JSON format

 ![JSON-response](docs/JSONresponse.png)

 * Validation and error handling: Data is validated via the ORM and Marshmallow schemas.
-Error messages are sent back to the user.
+Error messages are sent back to the user, for examples see the images below.

+Subreddit names much be unique

 ![unauth](docs/Unauthsub.png)
 ![unauth](docs/Unauthusern.png)
 ![unauth](docs/unauthemail.png)